Year 5 and 6

 HPE Subject Area Years 5 and 6

-PSC: Make decision: identify factors that influence decision making and consider the usefulness of these in making their own decisions.
+- Make decisions: identify factors that influence decision making and consider the usefulness of these in making their own decisions.

 State the learning intention: In the last lesson, we learned about how attitudes can impact on community life.
 If we have a ‘can do’ attitude, and focus on what people can do (their skills and abilities), we create opportunities for people to feel valued and contribute to their community – this is essential for an inclusive community.
 Today, we are going to explore these concepts further and look at the elements of successful campaigns.
 You will then design your own campaign that promotes inclusive communities.
 Optional - Let's start by looking at an on-line campaign to get people thinking.